Updated: June 3, 2026

 High-Yield Savings as a Secured Card Deposit Source

-Many people avoid opening secured cards because they don’t want their deposit money sitting idle.
-Moving your secured card deposit to a bank that pays 4–5% APY on savings accounts — many online banks offer this as a standard savings rate — means the $300–500 you’re holding as collateral is generating interest while it works.
-Over 12–18 months, that’s a modest but meaningful offset to any annual fee.
-The deposit isn’t “locked up” in the sense that you forfeit it; it’s collateral that earns return while your credit rebuilds.
+Many people avoid opening secured cards because they don't want their deposit money sitting idle.
+Moving your secured card deposit to a bank that pays 4–5% APY on savings accounts — many online banks offer this as a standard rate — means the $300–500 you're holding as collateral is generating interest while it works.
+Over 12–18 months, that's a modest but meaningful offset to any annual fee.
+The deposit isn't locked up in the sense that you forfeit it; it's collateral that earns return while your credit rebuilds.

 Connecting Banking Activity to Credit Monitoring